-From the Vice Provost for Research and Dean of the Graduate School
+From the Dean of the Graduate School

 Marquette University offers a broad array of outstanding graduate educational opportunities, including doctoral degrees, master’s degrees and certificate programs.
 Graduate-level programs contribute to the vibrant intellectual community found at Marquette.
 Each of the programs described in this section of the bulletin has been designed to provide you with the educational experience in classroom, laboratory and clinical settings that will help you meet your professional and personal goals.

 Marquette’s graduate programs provide you with the opportunity to study with superb faculty who are strongly committed to their roles as teachers and as scholars.
 A spirit of exploration, discovery and innovation unites the work of our faculty and graduate students, whether they are probing the fundamental questions in their specific disciplines or applying new knowledge, often through novel interdisciplinary approaches, to solve some of the most challenging problems of our time.
 This vibrant community of scholars is informed by the mission of Marquette University.
 Graduate programs, while unique in emphasis and based on discipline-specific information and methods, are conducted in such a manner that students understand and appreciate the Jesuit/Catholic linking of faith, justice and search for truth.
 Further, Marquette's graduate programs emphasize a worldview informed by multicultural and global perspectives.
 Finally, students are encouraged to engage in service to their communities and to commit to the ethical practice of their profession.